luddehs/Battleships/README.md

 ## Fixed Bugs

-### Missing Display of Ship Hits on Player's Board
+### Missing * Display of Ship Hits on Player's Board
-Previously, when the computer successfully hit a ship, the '*' character indicating the hit was not displayed on the player's board.
+Previously, when the computer successfully hit a ship, the * character indicating the hit was not displayed on the player's board.
 To address this issue, I had to modify the print_board method in the Board class.
-Now, regardless of the value of the show parameter, hits on opponent ships are always displayed with the '*' character on the boards.
+Now, regardless of the value of the show parameter, hits on opponent ships are always displayed with the * character on the boards.

+### Game Loop Prematurely Terminates
+Previously, the game loop prematurely terminated before all four ships had been hit by either the player or the computer.
+The termination condition solely relied on the number of hits rather than ensuring all ships had been sunk.
+This leads to incorrect game endings, potentially declaring a winner before all ships are actually destroyed.
+To fix this bug, I had to update the play_game function to check if all ships on the opposing board had been sunk rather than just counting the number of hits.
+This ensures that the game continues until all ships on either board are destroyed, resolving the premature termination issue.

 ## Deployment